 Disruption.
 It’s a buzz word that is widely circulating, and I think people are misusing it, and even worse, overreacting to it.
-Panic is ensuing over this word “disruption” when what we’re really identifying is the latter stage of a trend that started years ago.
+Panic is ensuing over it when what we’re really identifying is the latter stage of a trend that started years ago.

 What some call disruption, I call the logical result of actions or events.
 The end point is something that can be anticipated and sometimes predicted; thus, we can plan for a variety of outcomes.
 We can be prepared, to a certain extent, for what is heading right at us.

 As long as we are looking.
-But that means you have to pay attention.
+And that means you have to pay attention.

-Knowing that something is coming – and something is always coming—is the first step.
-Then, take the time to consider how it will affect you and your organization, what will change, and when it could change.
+Knowing something is coming — and something is always coming — is the first step.
+Then, take the time to consider how it will affect you and your organization, what will change and when it could change.
 And the most important question: Why are you waiting for disruption when you could be acting to get ahead of the wave?

-Let’s take an example from the the type of disruption that is typically considered unpredictable: natural disasters.
+Let’s take an example from the the type of disruption typically considered unpredictable: natural disasters.
 For many, the 2006 Pangandaran earthquake that caused the tsunami in Indonesia came out of nowhere.

 Or did it?